 Additional Frequently Asked Questions About Tampa Brain Injuries

-The Mayo Clinic provides an official definition of a traumatic brain injury (or TBI):
+Mayo Clinic provides an official definition of a traumatic brain injury:

 - Traumatic brain injuries are injuries that impact our brains; some result in concussions and manageable symptoms, but others can result in disability or even death

 - TBIs often occur due to jolts or blows that impact the head

 - Sometimes, a trauma causes brain tissue penetration (like in the case of a shattered piece of skull damaging the brain); this can also lead to a TBI.